PirxcyFinal/PirxcyProxyFinal/README.md

 ### ⚙️ PirxcyProxyFinal:

 - Any Display Name!
-(Creative Only)
 - Load into any gamemode!
-- Every Single Cosmetic!
+- Every Single Cosmetic! (in game aswell)
 - Open Source!
 - some random extra cool feature!